-Coppicing in the Forest
+Coppicing in Hatfield Forest

 In the first year or two, the new shoots are young and tender.
 They are vulnerable to being nibbled by deer and rabbits, so need protecting if they are to survive and flourish.

 The cut down wood, known as cord wood, is then cut into 2m lengths and left in piles to dry for at least two years, before being removed for use as firewood.
 Particularly straight pieces are used for hurdles or bean poles.
 The cord wood is not big enough to be used in construction or for furniture - this comes from the felling of so-called standard trees.